MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 Here you can see 3 running pods: `cert-manager`, `cainjector` and `webhook`.
 So I think the add-ons has been installed correctly.
-Next step, we will learn how to config and deploy a certificate Issuer to the cluster.
+Next step, we will learn how to config and deploy a Certificate Issuer to the cluster.
 Next step, we will learn how to config and deploy a certificate Issuer to the cluster.
 In [this page](https://cert-manager.io/docs/configuration/), let's select [ACME](https://cert-manager.io/docs/configuration/acme/)